springkim/FasterRCNN_SpringEdition/README.md

 We needs only 1 header file (**FasterRCNN_SE.h**) for detect.
 Of course your exe file needs **FasterRCNN_Detect_SE.exe** and requirement dlls(22 files).

 Model loading time is about 20~30s.
-Detectio time is about 0.15s.
+Detection time is about 0.15s.
 ###### Result
 ```
 Selected GPU[0] GeForce GTX 1080 as the process wide default device.